© www.utopianature.com 2006-2008

 Marbled Godwit - accidental - calling nocturnal migrant Aug.
 2009; SR

-Wilson's (Common) Snipe - uncommon migrant; rare in winter UP;LC;BCP
+Wilson's (Common) Snipe - uncommon migrant; a few winter; UP;LC;BCP

-golf course ponds get them, the wet spot on W.Sabinal Rd.
+the golf course ponds get them, as does wet spot on W.Sabinal Rd.

-Jaeger sps. - accidental fall migrant: U (SR) (Long-tail or Parasitic)
+Jaeger sps. - accidental fall migrant: U (SR) (Long-tailed or Parasitic)

 Ring-billed Gull - accidental, one imm.
 Oct.
 14, 2012 southbound over SR